-To diagnose your condition, your doctor may make an evaluation based on your signs and symptoms, an examination, and tests.
-Your doctor may refer you to a sleep specialist in a sleep center for further evaluation.
+Your doctor will evaluate your condition based on your signs and symptoms, an examination, and tests.
+He or she might refer you to a sleep specialist for further evaluation.

-You'll have a physical examination, and your doctor will examine the back of your throat, mouth and nose for extra tissue or abnormalities.
-Your doctor may measure your neck and waist circumference and check your blood pressure.
+During the physical examination, your doctor will examine the back of your throat, mouth and nose for extra tissue or abnormalities.
+Your doctor might measure your neck and waist circumference and check your blood pressure.

 Tests to detect obstructive sleep apnea include: